BrodiePearson/IPCC_AR6_Chapter9_Figures/README.md

 ## Functions for IPCC processing/analysis
 ### Matlab Functions
 Many of the figures in Chapter 9 use Matlab functions created by Brodie Pearson and Baylor Fox-Kemper.
-These functions are found in the `Functions` directory, and Matlab code in this repository is set up to find these functions automatically.
+These functions are found in the `Functions` directory, and the Matlab code within this repository is set up to use these functions automatically.

 ### ESMValTool recipes
-Some of the code uses ESMValTool to perform certain pre-processing operations on CMIP ensembles and observational/reanalysis data.
+Some of the code uses [ESMValTool](https://github.com/ESMValGroup/ESMValTool) to perform certain pre-processing operations on CMIP ensembles and observational/reanalysis data.
-These operations include: re-gridding onto matching grids, extraction of specific time periods or regions, averaging operations.
+These operations include: re-gridding onto matching grids, extraction of specific time periods or regions, and temporal/spatial averaging.
-The recipes for performing these operations are provided in the `Recipes_for_ESMValTool` directory.
-**ESMValTool was only used to pre-process this data, it was not used to plot the figures in Chapter 9.**
+**ESMValTool is a tool for processing and plotting CMIP data.
+In Chapter 9 ESMValTool was used to process some datasets, but it was not used to plot this data.**

+ESMValTool uses *recipes* and *diagnostics* which each perform a specific purpose. *Recipes* are used to extract and process the appropriate datasets from CMIP and other sources. *Diagnostics* are used to plot figures (or calculate diagnostics) using this extracted and processed data.
-The ESMValTool recipes are designed to crash after pre-processing the data, and this data can be extracted from the appropriate pre-processor directory (note that you may need to turn on a flag to save the pre-processed data).
+The ESMValTool recipes in this repository are designed to crash after processing the data, although you may need to create an empty diagnostic file with the name contained at the end of the recipe, so that ESMValTool thinks it will eventually plot the processed data.
+After ESMValTool crashes, the processed data can be extracted from the appropriate pre-processor directory.
+Note that you may need to turn on a flag (such as `save_intermediary_cubes`) to save the processed data.